ietf-tools/datatracker/README.md

     ```

 #### The tl;dr to get going
+Note that you will have to have cloned the datatracker code locally - please read the above sections.

 Datatracker development is performed using Docker containers.
 You will need to be able to run docker (and docker-compose) on your machine to effectively develop.
 It is possible to get a purely native install working, but it is _very complicated_ and typically takes a first time datatracker developer a full day of setup, where the docker setup complete in a small number of minutes.

 Many developers are using vscode and taking advantage of vscode's ability to start a project in a set of containers.
 If you are using vscode, simply start vscode in your clone and inside vscode choose `Restart in container`.